 |Also Available In:|

 SAVE TIME & UNDERSTAND MORE!
 WARNING: This is not the actual book This Town by Mark Leibovich.
-Do not buy this summary & analysis if you are looking for a full copy of this fascinating and often hilarious book, which can be found back on the Amazon search page.
+Do not buy this summary & analysis if you are looking for a full copy of this great book.
 Instead, we have already read This Town and pulled out some of the key take-away points and insights to give you a comprehensive chapter-by-chapter summary & review.
 In doing so, unfortunately we do not have the space to include all of the many important ideas and anecdotes found in This Town.
 To get it all, you should first order the full book.
 Packaged together in an engaging and easily digestible format, this concise summary & analysis works best as an unofficial guide or companion to read alongside the book.